2o4oo/EveryTalk/README.md

 # EveryTalk
-Messaging device which makes you can send and receive messages from anywhere on earth.
+Messaging device based on STM32duino which makes you can send and receive messages from anywhere on earth.